Cancer Biology (Ph.D.)

 |Select a minimum of eight credits from the following:||8|

 |Molecular Biology of Cancer Development|

 |Principles of Cancer Therapy|

 |Special Topics in Cancer Biology|

 |Mechanisms of Neoplasia: Alterations to Cellular Signaling|

 |Applied Cancer Biostatistics|

-In addition to the required courses, a number of advanced cancer biology courses are offered from which students choose up to thirteen credits, providing the sufficient total in required coursework.
+In addition to the required courses, a number of advanced cancer biology courses are offered from which students choose a minimum of eight credits, providing the total in required coursework.
 A number of other courses are available to allow students to specialize in a specific research discipline.